Less Mess, Less Stress

 This isn’t surprising considering that you’re working in your home and your spouse, your kids, your pets, and everything else in your life is bound to encroach upon your workspace (or vice versa).
 But those who want to run a business or freelance out of the home effectively need to find ways to keep business and pleasure separate if they’re going to avoid the mess and stress that comes from mixing the two.

-Here are just a few ways to compartmentalize work and life into two spheres (within the same space).
+Here are just a few ways to compartmentalize work and life beyond these mentioned on Forbes, into two spheres (within the same space).

 5 Common Strategies of Effective Work-at-Home Parents

 When working from home, it’s all too easy to get caught up with chasing the kids, running errands, and cleaning the house, amongst other things.

 In short, it can seem like everything takes priority overwork.